stschiff/compPopGenWorkshop2019_docs/contents/01_setting_up/setting_up.rst

   try the command ``echo "Hello, how are you?"`` in your terminal.

 Another important command is ``grep``, which lets you filter out lines of a file that contain certain strings.
-As a basic example, first consider this
+As a basic example, consider this file listing genotyped individuals: ``/data/pca/genotypes_small.ind``.
+You can for example now list all French individuals via ``grep French /data/pca/genotypes_small.ind``.

+.. admonition:: Exercise

+  try the above listing of French individuals.
+Also try other population names, like "Polish" or "Lebanese".
+Instead of just ``grep``, try ``grep -c`` and see what that does (find out using ``man grep`` on a terminal.

+.. hint:: In bash, you can use tab-expansion.
+Instead of heaving to spell out ``/data/pca/genotypes_small.ind``, you can try typing ``/da<TAB>pca/geno<TAB>``.

 In general, in order to get help on any bash command, including the above, you can use ``man`` to review the documentation.
 For example, in a Terminal window, run ``man mkdir`` to view the documentation of the ``mkdir`` command.
 Use Space to move forward through the documentation, or the UP- and DOWN- keys.
 Use ``q`` to quit the view.